kkrogs/Tech-Blog/README.md

  ![badge](https://img.shields.io/badge/License-MIT-brightgreen)

 # Description

-This blog allows users to publish their blog posts and comment on other users' posts as well.
-It follows the MVC paradigm in its architectural structure, and uses Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+This blog is used as an organizational tool similar to Wordpress which allows users to publish their blog posts and comment on other users' posts as well.
+The user can sign up, login, create, edit, and delete a post, and log out.
+Having a username to login allows for extra added security and so that the user has the ability to come back to their post by logging back in whenever needed.

+This application follows the Model View Controller structure by using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
 # Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)